wcgordon1/lamplighter/manuscript/active/ch8_Clock_Quarter.md

 "Not yet.
 But whatever's happening down there, it's not random.
 Someone's doing this deliberately."
 She touched the token at her throat, feeling its returned warmth.
 "And they're doing it for a reason we need to understand before it's too late."

 As they walked back toward the library district, Ivy found herself thinking about the relationship between timekeeping and stability, between rhythm and trust.
-The clocktower wasn't just a building—it was the heartbeat of the city, the steady pulse that kept everything else synchronized.
+The clocktower wasn't just a building; it was the heartbeat of the city, the steady pulse that kept everything else synchronized.
 And if someone was deliberately disrupting that pulse...

 The implications were troubling enough to make her glad they were working as a team.